NCIP/caarray/README.txt

   - Click Debug

 To run or debug one of the JUnit tests from Eclipse, do the following:
-- From ${project_home}/software/build run the ant target ant configure-eclipse-for-unit-testing
+1. From ${project_home}/software/build run the ant target ant configure-eclipse-for-unit-testing
-- Open Eclipse or refresh the whole directory tree in the Project Explorer
+2. Open Eclipse or refresh the whole directory tree in the Project Explorer
-- Select File > Import, then Run/Debug > Launch Configurations, Next
+3. Select File > Import, then Run/Debug > Launch Configurations, Next
-- Navigate to ${project_home}/software/test/eclipse, select "eclipse", Finish
+4. Navigate to ${project_home}/software/test/eclipse, select "eclipse", Finish
-- From the Run > Run Configurations... or Run > Debug Configurations... navigate to JUnit > ProjectDaoTest
+5. From the Run > Run Configurations... or Run > Debug Configurations... navigate to JUnit > ProjectDaoTest
-- Run this configuration and observe the test output.
+6. Run this configuration and observe the test output.
 The important part of the launch configuration settings is specified under the Classpath tab, all entries there and their order are important to make it work
-- If the different JUnit run configuration is needed Contlol-click on ProjectDaoTest and duplicate it, then change fields from the first tab "Test": Name, Test class, and if needed Test method to reflect the test being set up.
+7. If the different JUnit run configuration is needed Contlol-click on ProjectDaoTest and duplicate it, then change fields from the first tab "Test": Name, Test class, and if needed Test method to reflect the test being set up.
+Please note that the configuration being imported in steps 3..4 relies on the default caArray Eclipse project name of "caArray2".
+If the project was renamed ${project_home}/software/test/eclipse/ProjectDaoTest.launch must be edited by performing global replacement of string "caArray2" inside it with the new Eclipse project name.
+This must precede step 3 of this instructions.

 Static Analysis
 ------------------------